Next planned opening: Fall 2020

 - Can I send my unofficial transcript?

 Didn’t find what you were looking for?
-Send us an e-mail.
+If not, send us an e-mail.

 - a questionnaire to be completed on the platform WITH a description of the project (maximum length of one page);

-- Master transcripts (as well as information on the grading scale when the transcript is issued by a non-Canadian university);
+- official transcripts up to your master’s degree and phD marks if you have already started it (as well as information on the grading scale when the transcript is issued by a non-Canadian university);

-- recommendations (a maximum of 3), including an uploaded letter directly from the future supervisor.
+- recommendations letters (a minimum of 2 and maximum of 3), including a letter directly uploaded by your phD supervisor (or potential future phD supervisor).

 - Chun Cheng (Polytechnique Montréal, Louis-Martin Rousseau)